dingbat/dhuserdefaults/readme.md

 How do I use this thing?
 --------------

-First, define a category of DHUserDefaults for your app in a .h file or something:
+Drop the sources into your project and define a category of **DHUserDefaults** in an .h file or something:

 ```objc
 @interface DHUserDefaults (YourApp)